evmcnb/quartz/content/Full/Meningitis.md

 1. IV acesss - cultures, bloods (FBC, renal function, glucose, lactate, clotting, CRP)
 2. LP - if this cannot be done within the first hour, IV antibiotics should be given after blood cultures have been taken
 3. IV antibiotics
-4. IV dexamethasone (avoid is sepsis/septicaemia, immunocompromised or following surgery)
+4. IV dexamethasone (avoid is sepsis/septicaemia, immunocompromised or following surgery) for auditory and neuro protection
 5. (acyclovir used in severe cases)